MysteryPancake/Houdini-OpenCL/README.md

 Sadly it can't use workgroup reduction since it has to run horizontally and vertically.
 Workgroups aren't aligned to a spatial dimension.

-Instead I tried an iterative binary approach inspired by workgroup reduction.
+Instead I tried iterative binary reduction, inspired by workgroup reduction.
 This massively improves the performance!

 <img src="./images/cops/fast_prefixsum.png?raw=true">